eslint-functional/eslint-plugin-functional/docs/rules/immutable-data.md

 // This is due to the fact that without a typing engine, we cannot tell that x is an array.
 ```

-Note: This option will have no effect if the TypeScript typing engine is avaliable (i.e. you are using TypeScript and have configured eslint correctly).
+Note: This option will have no effect if the TypeScript typing engine is available (i.e. you are using TypeScript and have configured eslint correctly).

 ### `ignoreImmediateMutation`